zuvola/tiny_locator/README.md

 **[English](https://github.com/zuvola/tiny_locator/blob/master/README.md), [日本語](https://github.com/zuvola/tiny_locator/blob/master/README_jp.md)**

 Tiny service locator that provides a global access point to services.
+It can be combined with [tiny_react](https://pub.dartlang.org/packages/tiny_react) to make a tiny state management library in Flutter.

-It is a very small library with less than 100 lines (without comments), making it easy for anyone to understand how it works.
-In addition, it has all the necessary functions.
+It is a very small library with less than 100 lines (without comments), so it is easy for anyone to understand how it works.

 ## Features